ibm-cloud-docs/power-iaas/at-events.md

-{{site.data.keyword.powerSys_notm}} Activity Tracker Events migrated to the CADF Event standard on 29 January, 2024.
-With the implementation of this change, some of the event fields are not sent or replaced by the [new format](#at-response-sample).
-{: note}

-{{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.powerSysFull}}, generate activity tracking events.
-{: shortdesc}
+{{site.data.keyword.logs_full}} is a scalable logging service that persists logs and provides users with capabilities for querying, tailing, and visualizing logs.

-Activity tracking events report on activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
+Logs are comprised of events that are typically human-readable and have different formats, for example, unstructured text, JSON, delimiter-separated values, and key-value pairs.
+You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements. {{site.data.keyword.powerSysFull}} automatically generates events so that you can track activity on your service.

-You can use {{site.data.keyword.atracker_full_notm}}, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
-For more information, see [About {{site.data.keyword.atracker_full_notm}}](https://github.ibm.com/ibmcloud/content-kit/blob/main/docs/atracker?topic=atracker-about){: external}.

-You can use {{site.data.keyword.logs_full_notm}} to visualize and alert on events that are generated in your account and routed by {{site.data.keyword.atracker_full_notm}} to an {{site.data.keyword.logs_full_notm}} instance.

-{{site.data.keyword.atracker_short}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
-In addition, you can be alerted about actions as they happen.
-The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see the [Getting started tutorial for {{site.data.keyword.atracker_short}}](/docs/activity-tracker?topic=activity-tracker-getting-started).
+For more information, see [Getting started with IBM Cloud Logs](/docs/cloud-logs?topic=cloud-logs-getting-started){: external}.